 Powder Ridge Ski Resort Food Options

 One of my students praised the donuts they had for sale in the chalet, he couldn’t get enough of them.
 I found them to be pretty delicious as well, but I also was a fan of their walking taco.

-I didn’t have any bad run-ins with the ski patrol here, (lets not talk about another resort) but a friend of mine is part of it.
+I didn’t have any bad run-ins with the ski patrol here, (let’s not talk about another resort) but a friend of mine is part of it.
 He really enjoys it, and we always have some good conversations about skiing vs. snowboarding.
-In reality, it usually breaks down to me making a joke about skiers and he says something about snowboarding back.
+In reality, it usually breaks down to me making a joke about skiers and him saying something about snowboarding back.

-If you’re in need of the ski patrol, they are always ready to help, and if you’d like to join click the link here or above for instructions.
+If you’re in need of the ski patrol, they are always ready to help, and if you’d like to join go to the Powder Ridge website and you can apply online.

 Ski And Snowboard School